internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 With these changes I now had 800.000 clocks to draw 43.008 pixels, which means about 18.6 instructions per pixel, giving me some leeway to get some nice graphical features to the video game console.

 <br/>
-The full capabilities for the video system wasn't decided right way, I just tried to cram as many features as I could in those 800.000 clocks to render a frame.
+The full capabilities for the video system weren't decided right way, I just tried to cram as many features as I could in those 800.000 clocks to render a frame.

-One bad thing with these decisions, mainly the double-buffering and the 25 fps is the latency.
+One bad thing that came out of these decisions, mainly the double-buffering and the 25 fps was the latency.

-This is a major drawback and at times I felt it was going to be a show-stopper.
+This is a drawback and at times I felt it was going to be a show-stopper.
-The latency between user input to the frame being shown on a TV is between 100 and 120 milliseconds (using a CRT TV possibly helps).
+The latency between user input to the frame being shown on a TV is between **100** and **120** milliseconds.

-This is a lot, however using it, I feel it's manageable even in action games.
+This is a lot, however using it, I feel it's manageable even in action games (using a CRT TV possibly helps).

 # Implementation details